Find a Qualified Attorney Near You

 Housing Ordinances and Immigration

-Maine laws do not address whether landlords must check the immigration statuses of applicants or tenants.
+Maine laws do not address whether landlords must check the immigration status of applicants or tenants.
+But property owners and landlords must adhere to federal fair housing laws, which prohibit discrimination based on religion, race, national origin, ancestry, or other protected characteristics.

-- Know Your Rights — Guide to protecting yourself and your family during immigration raids
+- Know Your Rights — Use this guide to protect yourself and your family during immigration raids.

-- Maine Immigrant Rights Coalition — A nonprofit organization that provides advocacy and immigration services to low-income migrants
+- Maine Immigrant Rights Coalition — This nonprofit organization provides advocacy and immigration services to low-income migrants.

-- Immigrant Legal Advocacy Project (ILAP) — Another nonprofit organization that offers legal services to migrants for little or no cost
+- Immigrant Legal Advocacy Project (ILAP) — This nonprofit organization offers legal services to migrants for little or no cost.

 Can I Solve This on My Own or Do I Need an Attorney?